AverageDood/AverageDood/README.md

 Sup there, AverageDood here.

 - Not a lot about me.
-Regular everyday guy, interested in some tech-y things, mostly related to Windows, Android, and to some extent, Linux.
+Regular everyday guy, interested in some tech-y things, mostly related to Windows, Android, and Linux.
 - Also videogames
 - Not interested in Apple.
 Actually, not interested on even hearing it's name lol.

 Always looking for some small talk, of any kind.
-If you want, you can hit me up at [Telegram](https://t.me/AverageDood) and Discord (AverageDood#6106)
+If you want, you can hit me up at [Telegram](https://t.me/AverageDood) and Discord (Average_Dood_)

 AverageDood out.
 <!---